mongodb-partners/partner-api-quickstart-for-partners/docs/PARTNER.md

----
-id: lovable
-sidebar_position: 1
-title: Lovable
-description: End-to-end onboarding guide for Lovable integrating with the MongoDB Atlas Partner API.
----

-# Lovable — Atlas Partner API Onboarding
+# Partner — Atlas Partner API Onboarding

-This guide covers the end-to-end steps for Lovable to onboard as an OAuth partner on the MongoDB Atlas platform, obtain OAuth credentials, and integrate the Atlas Partner API into the Lovable product.
+This guide covers the end-to-end steps for a partner to onboard as an OAuth partner on the MongoDB Atlas platform, obtain OAuth credentials, and integrate the Atlas Partner API into their product.

+> Replace the placeholders below (`<partner-name>`, `<partner-app-domain>`, etc.) with your own company and product details.

 ## Overview

-Lovable is a web-based AI app builder.
-By integrating with the Atlas Partner API, Lovable can allow users to provision and connect an Atlas database cluster directly from within the Lovable UI — without users leaving the product, and without Lovable ever handling Atlas credentials.
+By integrating with the Atlas Partner API, a partner application can allow users to provision and connect an Atlas database cluster directly from within the partner's product UI — without users leaving the product, and without the partner ever handling Atlas credentials.

-### What Lovable gets access to
+### What the partner gets access to

 | Operation | API Endpoint | Method |
 |---|---|---|